nathamanath/blog/articles/programmatically-firing-events-in-javascript.md

 in many browsers, and as the user interacts with it, events are programmatically fired on the actual input element.

-One of the main problems to solve in this project was how can you fire events programmatically in javascript in ie and browsers, without forcing a dependency on any third party libraries?
+One of the main problems to solve in this project was; how can you fire js events programmatically in ie and browsers, without forcing a dependency on any third party libraries?

-After quite a bit of reading, I put this together:
+After quite a bit of reading, I put this together (slightly modified to make it more re-usable):

 ```javascript
   /**
    * Manages custom events
    *